-A service provider, in conjunction with a parent/guardian, can apply for additional capitation under AIM Level 7 where the provider considers that this is likely to be critical to ensuring a child's meaningful participation in the ECCE programme in their service.
-Providers and parent(s)/guardian(s) should in the first instance complete an Access and Inclusion Profile for the child and then complete an AIM Level 7 request on the EY HIVE.
+A service provider, in conjunction with a parent/guardian/carer, can apply for additional capitation under AIM Level 7 where the provider considers that this is likely to be critical to ensuring a child's meaningful participation in the ECCE programme in their service.
+Providers and parent(s)/guardian(s) must first complete an Access and Inclusion Profile (Level 4 application) for the child and then complete an AIM Level 7 request on the EY HIVE.